fleshbird/hello-word/README.md

 # hello-word
 my first repository
-I am a student, I want get some information about coding.
+I am a student, I want get some information about coding